rust-lang/cargo/src/doc/src/reference/environment-variables.md

   where integration tests or benchmarks are free to put any data needed by the tests/benches.
 Cargo initially creates this directory but doesn't manage its content in any way, this is the responsibility of the test code.
+* `CARGO_WORKSPACE_DIR` --- Only set when building [integration test] or benchmark code.
+  This is a path to the workspace directory of the package being built.
+When there is no associated workspace, which includes all registry packages, this will be a path to the directory that contains the manifest of the package.
+  Currently, it is implemented as a relative path.

 [Cargo target]: cargo-targets.md
 [binaries]: cargo-targets.md#binaries